StreamUI/electron-ssr/README.md

 # SSR in Electron using htmx and Datastar – no more IPC

-## Avoid the electron IPC using SSR instead (with HTMX, AlpineJS or Datastar)
+## Avoid the electron IPC using SSR instead (with htmx, AlpineJS or Datastar)

 ## Get started right away